 - Both cabernet and merlot have deep, dark, ruby-colored bodies.

 - Both hold opaque centers and lighter rims.

 - Both are moderate to intensely strong, carrying bright flavor profiles and enticing unique sensations on the tongue.

 - Both are dry red wines — indeed, they’re considered two of the driest commercial red wine types in the world.

 2. Merlot and Cabernet Sauvignon Differences

 Like any siblings, merlot and cabernet sauvignon maintain significant differences:

 - Cabernet sauvignon is a savory, earthy-driven wine.

 - Cabernet sauvignon’s body is fuller, heavier and more robust, lingering for longer on the tongue compared to merlot’s medium-body, quicker finish.

-- Merlot is less acidic, without as strong of a puckering or prickling sensation in the mouth.
+- Merlot is less tannin-pronounced, without as strong of a puckering or prickling sensation in the mouth.

 - Though close, a merlot’s body should be a slightly lighter ruby red than cabernet sauvignon’s rich burgundy.